tingyiwu1/cs611_legendsofvalor/README.md

 The game has been playtested with the goal of providing a nuanced strategy to continue to survive in the world of heroes and monsters.

+The design is extended off of the previous Heros and Monsters assignment, with a new set of game control and UI logic in `processes`.

 #### Design highlights, covered more in design.md:

 - Modular architecture for future content expansion
-- Screen Management via the a Screen Context strategy pattern.
+- Screen Management via the `processes` modules.
 - Random initialization and reinitialization of gamestate as players progress

 ---